 Now we get into the Japanese-style, micom or fuzzy logic rice cookers that we are going to look at in detail.
 These rice cookers have a microchip that controls the entire cooking process, from soaking and heating the rice, to varying the temperature throughout the cooking cycle as needed, to releasing steam to keep the rice the perfect texture, to keeping the rice warm for several hours when it's done cooking.
 These cookers can adjust the cooking so that even if you don't have the water-to-rice ratio quite right, you will still get perfect rice.

-Japanese rice cookers tend to have many cooking options so you can cook white rice, sushi rice, brown rice, porridge rice, and other grains perfectly every time.
+Japanese rice cookers tend to have many cooking options so you can cook white rice, sushi rice, brown rice, porridge rice, and other grains perfectly every time (though not all micom rice cookers are able to cook every type of rice and grain perfectly).

 Fuzzy logic rice cookers usually take longer to cook the rice than traditional rice cookers or the stove top method (about 45-50 minutes for plain white rice).
 However, most models have a quick-cook option that bypasses the logic controller if you're in a hurry.